vinibiavatti1/SRestD/README.md

 # SRestD
-Create a documentation for your API parsing your JSON specification easyly.
+Create a documentation for your API parsing your JSON specification easily.

 ## Getting Started
 Download the repository to a server like Apache, etc...
 Access the project editor by "<server>/editor.html" and start to create!